 Statutory pension

-Companies must offer the option of a minimum pension.
+Companies must offer the option of a pension.
 Our average pension cost is around 3% of the gross salary.
 For a typical postdoc, it is £1,400.

 Equipment and software